Starting your own business is an exciting process, but it’s also one that has many important decisions that need to be made along the way.

 The most important aspect of writing a business plan is the fact that it forces you to sit down and come up with concrete solutions for several different aspects of your new company.
 In your business plan, you should address the following areas:

-- An executive summary which provides an overview of your purpose and plans
+- An executive summary providing an overview of your purpose and plans

 - A general description of your business